STARTING YOUR OWN BUSINESS

 You are required to register for VAT if any of the following conditions apply to your business:

-• Your turnover exceeds £85,000 in a 12-month period.
+• Your turnover exceeds £90,000 in a 12-month period.

-• You receive goods in the UK from the European Union (EU) with a value exceeding £85,000.
+• You receive goods in the UK from the European Union (EU) with a value exceeding £90,000.

 • You anticipate surpassing the VAT threshold within a single 30-day period.

-However, there are situations where registering for VAT can be advantageous, even if your turnover is below the threshold.
-For instance, being VAT registered can enhance your company's perceived size and credibility.
+For instance, being VAT-registered can enhance your company's perceived size and credibility.
 Displaying a VAT registration number on your website can give the impression of a larger business.

-Additionally, VAT registration allows you to reclaim VAT paid on business purchases, which can be financially beneficial.
+VAT registration also allows you to reclaim VAT paid on business purchases, which can be financially beneficial.
 It's important to keep all relevant VAT information and records for a minimum of 6 years if you are registered for VAT.

 Easy and intuitive bookkeeping software for sole traders